-A valuer must assess the reasonableness of information received from management, representatives of management or other experts and evaluate whether it is appropriate to rely on that information for the valuation purpose.
-For example, prospective financial information provided by management may reflect owner-specific synergies that may not be appropriate when using a basis of value that requires a participant perspective.

-10.2 Although the value on a given date reflects the anticipated benefits of future ownership, the history of a business is useful in that it may give guidance as to the expectations for the future.
+- 10.1 The valuation of a business entity or interest frequently requires reliance upon information received from management, representatives of the management or other experts.
+As required by VS 6, a valuer must assess the reasonableness of information received from management, of management representatives other experts and evaluate whether it is appropriate to rely on that information for the valuation purpose.
+For example, prospective financial information provided by management may reflect owner-specific synergies that may not be appropriate when using a basis of value that requires a participant perspective. - 10.2 Although the value on a given date reflects the anticipated benefits of future ownership, the history of a business is useful in that it may give guidance as to the expectations for the future.
 Valuers should therefore consider the business' historical financial statements as part of a valuation engagement.
 To the extent the future performance of the business is expected to deviate significantly from historical experience, a valuer must understand why historical performance is not representative of the future expectations of the business.